 In focusing upon the Graduate Enterprise Services dimension of the entrepreneurial university model (Al-Dajani et al, 2014) in Jordan, the Core Group of the British Council (Jordan) sponsored Jordanian Entrepreneurial University Programme identified these burgeoning services in Jordan’s universities, alongside the need for academic and professional services staff capacity building, to enhance the impact and effectiveness of these services.
 As such, the Core Group designed the National Education Employer Dialogue (NEED) series during their meeting in December 2016 in Amman to focus on this priority.

-Workshop 1: Professional Training for the Directors for the Faculty Development and Quality Assurance Centres in the Jordanian Universities.
+•Workshop 3: Applied Leadership Training for Directors of the Faculty Development and Quality Assurance Centres at Jordanian Universities

 Read more about our activities on the British Council Internationalising Higher Education website.

-Send us a message for more information about our work with the programme or to find out how you can take part in our events and activities.
+Send us a message for more information about our work on the programme or to find out how you can take part in our events and activities.